Find a Player

 Please note the rating is only one of the acceptance criteria and on its own does not guarantee entry to the programme.
 In addition, players have to be accepted by their centre and fully demonstrate they meet all of the above criteria to join AASE.

-In discussion with your centre, there is also the option of undertaking an additional 16 hours learning per week outside the AASE programme and this is completed outside of the AASE Apprenticeship and around the training and competition programme.
+Players must have completed GCSEs in Maths and English in summer 2014.
+In discussion with your centre, players are able to undertake a maximum of 3 A levels outside the AASE programme and this is completed outside of the AASE Apprenticeship and around the training and competition programme.

 AASE application form 2013-14